LaserK8/dataManip/README.md

 # dataManip
-Learning how to use git hub
+Learning how to use python to manipulate data